una/personal-goals/happy-moments/2017_happy-moments.md

 10/23/2017
 ---
+I'm at Chrome Dev Summit today!
+Its been such a reunion!
+Kat and Tim are here from Australia, and Suz is here and Monika and Mariko and a bunch of the Google devs/dev rel folks, and a lot of others, and its just been a really nice morning of hugs and reunions.

 10/24/2017
 ---
+Today was the last day of Chrome Dev Summit.
+Its been a solid event and I got to meet some new web friends in person :) Had a solid talk about shaders and blend modes with Martin Splitt which was really nerdy and enjoyable, and I even ended up at the Google Developer Expert / Staff after-party for the event.

 10/25/2017
 ---
+I flew back in New York Today!
+And tried to do some hackathoning on the flight, but it was a bit difficult, so I ended up just waiting until I got back to do some work at night and help with things.

 10/26/2017
 ---
+Today is day two of the DigitalOcean hackathon.
+We're building a dashboard "world-view" of how all of the application traffic was working (what was up and what wasn't etc.).
+It's a really fun team to work with and a fun project to work on.
+I got to experiment with SVG diagramming more :)

 10/27/2017
 ---
 Friday!
-PT, got dinner with Ben at the ugly duckling, had a little adventure to Target looking for halloween costumes, watched stranger things
+My team ended up winning two categories (Judges Choice and People's Choice) for the company hackathon!
+I got dinner with Ben at the Ugly Duckling (love that place!), had a little adventure to Target looking for halloween costumes (why is it just a bunch of onesies there?), and began watching the new season of Stranger Things.

 10/28/2017
 ---
-breakfast at 61 local, slow morning, spent the day getting our costumes together for a haloween party, stopped by this amazing notebook store (name) and some pretty cool clothes stores, went out, watched a horror movie (it follows), and then stranger things
+I had a slow morning, got breakfast at 61 Local, and spent the day with Ben getting our costumes together for a Halloween party.
+We stopped by this amazing notebook store called McNally Jackson, and some pretty cool clothing stores accross the street from it where I fell in love with a $2000 jacket.
+We watched a horror movie (It Follows), went out to this Halloween party, and then watched stranger things.

 10/29/2017
 ---